Cyber-Physical Systems, Embedded control systems, Model-Based Engineering, Architecture design, Tool integration, and Safety

 Phone: +46 8 790 63 07

 My research interests are in the areas of Mechatronics, Embedded and Cyber-physical systems, and in particular with

 - Model based development, model and tool integration/interoperability,

-- Architectures for embedded systems,
+- Architectures for embedded and cyber-physical systems,

 - Distributed control systems, and codesign of control and embedded computer systems,

 - Design methodology,